La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

 ## Pronouns Represent Words, Not Things

 The next organizational issue is the pronoun.
 In English, pronouns have referents just like any other argument.
 But _gua\spi_ pronouns represent words, not the referent of words.
 In computer terms, they are like macro-instructions rather than in-line functions.
-The represented words are called the ``antecedent'' of the pronoun, and the sentence is analysed as if each pronoun were taken out and replaced by its antecedent.
+The represented words are called the antecedent of the pronoun, and the sentence is analysed as if each pronoun were taken out and replaced by its antecedent.
 The antecedents, not the pronouns, have referents.
 In this way the organizational syntax level can be kept free of meaning, and the semantic level has to deal with only one class of words, predicates.

-For example, a document typically will have a signature line saying in effect ``this text is the output of Jim Carter''.
+For example, a document typically will have a signature line saying in effect this text is the output of Jim Carter.
 (Spoken discourse is completely analogous.)
-Then when there appears the pronoun _``ji''_ (``me'' in English) the effect is as if the words ``Jim Carter'' had been written in its place.
-That is, ``A rat ate my cheese'' and ``A rat ate Jim Carter's cheese'' mean exactly the same thing.
+Then when there appears the pronoun _ji_ (me in English) the effect is as if the words Jim Carter had been written in its place.
+That is, A rat ate my cheese and A rat ate Jim Carter's cheese mean exactly the same thing.

 Phrases attached to a pronoun replace or supplement phrases in its antecedent.
 In general, if two arguments are given for the same case, numbered or modal, it is not an error but the first is ignored.

 ### Phrase-Relative Pronouns

 _Gua\spi_ has phrase-relative pronouns, question pronouns, names and modal pronouns.
 Phrase-relative pronouns are for copying neighboring phrases --- arguments or entire sentences.
 Each point of use may have a different neighbor, so the same word used in different places may have different antecedents, while to reach the same antecedent from different places may require different words.
-The pronouns whose antecedent is a whole phrase are automatically infinitives; an explicit _``vo''_ is not needed.
+The pronouns whose antecedent is a whole phrase are automatically infinitives; an explicit _vo_ is not needed.
 The most often used such pronouns are:

 >